slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 ```
 E-Major retained the holes and got its notes changed.
 E-Phrygian retained the notes and got its holes changed.
-Something has to give; the only key with the same notes as C-Major, AND the same holes as C-Major - is C-Major.
+Something has to give; the only key with the same notes as C-Major, AND the same holes as C-Major... is C-Major.

 Taking a closer look at the Phrygian case, it seems as if the major scale got "rotated" by two places.
 Everything stayed the same, we just changed our starting point.
 Similarly to how all weekly calendars